ajarara/circe-actions/README.md

 We want to check for the next "irc.message" event in channel "#foo".
 Conceptually, we have three things here: a condition we want satisfied, an action we want done on that condition being satisfied, and the event we're concerning ourselves with.

 ### Condition function
-In this case, it would be...
+In this case, it would be:

 ``` elisp
 (defun activity-in-foo (&rest args)
     (let ((easy-args (circe-actions-plistify args "irc.message")))